 Inspire: The New FDA-approved Medical Device for Sleep Apnea

 Inspire is a small medical device used to stimulate the glossopharyngeal nerve while you sleep.
+The Inspire device works by stimulating the hypoglossal nerve, which controls the muscles that keep the airway open.
 The Inspire device sends electrical impulses to the glossopharyngeal nerve that help keep the airway open.

-How Does Inspire Glossopharyngeal Nerve Stimulation (GNS) Work?
+How Does Inspire Hypoglossal Nerve Stimulation (GNS) Work?

 GNS therapy works by sending electrical impulses to the glossopharyngeal nerve.
 The GNS stimulates the muscles that keep the airway open.